niekverw/ukbpheno/README.md

 # ukbpheno

-Sorry I hvent organized it, `run.r` is the base script that I use to test things; functions in different scripts, can easily convert it into R package
+Sorry I hvent organized it, `run.r` is the base script that I use to test things; functions in different scripts, can easily convert it into R package.

+Currently it only reads in the data and converts data into dataframes with 4-5 colums: Identifier, event-date, event-code, event (yes/no), episode-duration (optional)

 ## data types